chelsea-designs/DCFideas/README.md

 ### **User Goals**

-- Be able to create, read, edit or delete own content.
+- Be able to create, read, edit or delete own ideas.
-- Be able to read content from other site users.
+- Be able to read ideas from other site users.
-- Be able to read own posts from the profile page.
-- Be able to use the application on Mobile, Tablet or Desktop devices.
+- Be able to search and filter ideas.

 ### **Site Owners Goals**